 Target numbers may vary from person to person and may change over time, depending on an individual’s health, age, weight, and other factors.

 A person cannot diagnose diabetes using home testing alone.
-People with unusual readings will need further testing by a doctor.
+People with unusual readings will need further testing during a doctor’s appointment.

-A blood glucose monitor, testing strips, and a lancet to draw the blood are all necessary for testing.
+A blood glucose monitor, testing strips, and a lancet to draw the blood are all necessary testing equipment.
 Some testing kits offer all three, while others require separate purchases for each piece.

 Some other tips for buying a monitor include:

-Many people with diabetes have no signs of the disease at all.
+Many people with diabetes have no signs of the condition at all.
 However, the lack of symptoms does not necessarily mean the absence of diabetes.

 When symptoms occur, many of the effects of type 1 and type 2 diabetes are the same since both affect blood sugar regulation in the body.
 Symptoms include: